NRF 2025

 REI's resale initiative is aptly named the "REI Used Gear" platform.
 This marketplace allows customers to buy and sell gently used outdoor gear and clothing.
 Whether it's a backpack, a pair of hiking boots, or a jacket, this platform provides outdoor enthusiasts with a sustainable alternative to purchasing brand-new items.

-The resale market aligns perfectly with REI’s philosophy of extending the lifespan of products.
-By encouraging customers to buy and sell used gear, they reduce the need for new production and promote a culture of reusing and recycling.
-This not only minimizes waste but also conserves the natural resources required for manufacturing.
+The resale market aligns with REI's philosophy of extending the lifespan of products.
+By encouraging customers to buy and sell used gear, they reduce the need for new production and promote a culture of reusing and recycling, not only minimizing waste but also conserving the natural resources required for manufacturing.

 When you think of recommerce, its more about an intentional sales strategy.
 Were actively sourcing goods from customers for resale, like working with a vendor effectively.